aayush3416/aayush3416/README.md

 # 💫 About Me:

 - 👋 Hi, My name is Aayush Soni and I am Mechatronics Engineering Student at the Univerisity of Waterloo.
-Currently working @ Super.com
+Currently seeking summer 2025 SWE Internships!

 - 👀 I’m interested in software development, AI, ML.